-- High-Rise Buildings above 75 feet are fully sprinklered. - 2.
-High-Rise Buildings below 75 feet = fully sprinklered -OR- accessibility provided on the sides (50%) of the building perimeter by a street (minimum 21 feet in width) and accessible to allow fire department aerial equipment to reach the building to 75 feet in height. - 2.
-Fire Lane Structure - a.
-Fire Lanes shall be structurally capable of supporting minimum vehicular weights of twenty-five (25) tons (35 tons is preferred) in all weather-conditions. - b.
-Fire Lanes shall be clear of all obstructions overhead to a minimum height of 13 feet 6 inches (14 feet is preferred) above grade. - c.
-Fire Lanes shall provide a complete surface adequate for turning fire apparatus.
-The turning path shall have a 50 foot minimum centerline turning radius and a 20 foot path width increasing to 22 feet at the widest part of the turn. - d.
-Fire Lane slopes and gradients shall not restrict fire apparatus movement or position, but provide adequate drainage.
-(Should not exceed 10% and 3% within 100 feet of intersections) - e.
-Fire Lanes shall be structured and maintained clear of all obstructions or impediments. - 3.
-Fire Lane Design - a.
-Fire Lanes shall be designed as required by the Maryland High-Rise Building Safety Law where the law applies.
+- High Rise Buildings - Refers to a building or structure defined in the High Rise Building Safety Law or the State of Maryland the Law defines all buildings four (4) or more stories or 45 feet above the lowest grade as High-Rise Buildings. - High-Rise Buildings above 75 feet are fully sprinklered. - High-Rise Buildings below 75 feet = fully sprinklered -OR- accessibility provided on the sides (50%) of the building perimeter by a street (minimum 21 feet in width) and accessible to allow fire department aerial equipment to reach the building to 75 feet in height.

+2. Fire Lane Structure

+- Fire Lanes shall be structurally capable of supporting minimum vehicular weights of twenty-five (25) tons (35 tons is preferred) in all weather-conditions. - Fire Lanes shall be clear of all obstructions overhead to a minimum height of 13 feet 6 inches (14 feet is preferred) above grade. - Fire Lanes shall provide a complete surface adequate for turning fire apparatus.
+The turning path shall have a 50 foot minimum centerline turning radius and a 20 foot path width increasing to 22 feet at the widest part of the turn. - Fire Lane slopes and gradients shall not restrict fire apparatus movement or position, but provide adequate drainage.
+(Should not exceed 10% and 3% within 100 feet of intersections) - Fire Lanes shall be structured and maintained clear of all obstructions or impediments.

+3. Fire Lane Design